betajippity/betajippity.github.io/_posts/2019-07-30-hyperion-papers.md

     * [Official Publisher's Version](https://doi.org/10.1145/3197517.3201388)
     * [Project Page](http://drz.disneyresearch.com/~jnovak/publications/KPAL/index.html)

-    Joint project between Disney Research Studios, Pixar, and Disney Animation.
+    Joint project between DisneyResearch\|Studios, Pixar, and Disney Animation.
 This paper describes a variety of improvements and extensions made to the 2017 *Kernel-predicting Convolutional Networks for Denoising Monte Carlo Renderings* paper; collectively, these improvements comprise the modern Disney-Research-developed second generation deep-learning denoiser in use in production at Pixar, ILM, and Disney Animation.
 At Disney Animation, used experimentally on *Ralph Breaks the Internet* and in full production beginning with *Frozen 2*.

 25. **Plausible Iris Caustics and Limbal Arc Rendering**